formagGinoo/SCTParser/README.md

 # SCTParser

+> [!IMPORTANT]
+> This project is now implemented in [Chaos Zero Nightmare ASSet Ripper](https://github.com/akioukun/Chaos-Zero-Nightmare-ASSet-Ripper).
+For a better and complete user experience i recommend using that tool

 ### What is this

 This is a small program that is able to **parse** the custom images format (**.sct**) used in games made with **Yuna Engine (SuperCreative engine)** like *Chaos Zero Nightmare (tested)* and *Epic Seven (not tested)*.